ubccr/xdmod/docs/howto-summary-charts.md

 ]
 ```

-By default, the only "summary_charts" field in roles.json is created for the "default" role,
+By default, the only `summary_chart` field in roles.json is created for the `default` role,
 which includes all logged in users.
-However, the "summary_charts" field can be created for any role,
+However, the `summary_charts` field can be created for any role,
 allowing for changing which charts non-logged-in users can view, or created for other roles
 to create summary charts for specific roles.